XavierCS-dev/Effect-Engine/README.md

-- [ ] Rewrite core to be Renderer agnostic.
 - [ ] Hide layer2d variations from user to avoid exposing implementation details.
   - [ ] Write async parallel functions to provide fast way of setting all layers.
   - [ ] Replace Context2D with EffectEvent